 - Who can make tax-deductible super contributions?

-- Tax-deductible super contributions: Meeting the 10% income test
+- Tax-deductible super contributions: No longer need to meet 10% income test

 - Salary sacrificing and super: 10 facts you should know